-Baby’s impression of the world may be a blank slate, but that doesn’t mean he is starting from scratch in every aspect of his life.
+Baby’s impression of the world may be a blank slate, but that doesn’t mean they are starting from scratch in every aspect of their life.
 In fact, many babies, toddlers, and young children have to deal with interference with what might seem like one of the most natural and instinctive processes: sleep.
 In fact, the Cleveland Clinic states that around 25 to 30% of babies and young children suffer from sleep disorders at some point.

 Sleep disorders, and the lack of sleep that can come with them, can interfere with children’s moods, lead to sleepiness during the day, and have been linked to learning problems, and even in rare cases some physical effects, including struggles with growth and development.
 Sleep disorders are often treatable, and can be addressed by specialists if a pediatrician or at-home interventions aren’t of sufficient help.

 Sleep-onset association disorder

 One of the most common sleep disorders often isn’t even acknowledged or addressed as a disorder, and is just talked about as a sleep habit that may need to be changed.
 This makes sense, because sleep-onset associations only become a problem when they’re hard to stick to.
 A sleep-onset association disorder happens when a child becomes dependent on a specific soothing technique to fall asleep, and then has trouble falling asleep under any other circumstances.
 On the other hand, if the association is with something fairly common and easy to keep up, it’s often not a problem.